Blood in semen

 - parasitic infections

-- testicular cancer
+- testicular cancer or penile cancer

-- anticoagulant medicines
+- anticoagulant (blood thinning) medicines

 When should I see my doctor?

-You should see your doctor if you notice any blood in your semen, especially if you have any risk factors.
+You should see your doctor if you notice any blood in your semen.
+Because it can occasionally be caused by cancer, it's especially important to see your doctor if you may have a higher chance of cancer.

-- a family history of prostate cancer
+- have a family history of prostate cancer

-- had a urological procedure
+- a urological procedure

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-How is blood in semen diagnosed?
+How is the cause of blood in semen diagnosed?

 The doctor may also: